Welcome to the new SolveTheCube.com!

 A common situation to end up in is this:

 Here, the blue and red edge pieces don't match up with the correct centre pieces.
 They can be swapped around without affecting the rest of the cross like so:

 The next step is to put the corners in, like this:

-Makes the top piece go right
+Moves the top layer edge piece to the right

-Makes the top piece go left
+Moves the top layer edge piece to the left

 Sometimes, the second layer is sneaky and will throw this sort of situation at you:

 Here, none of the second layer pieces are in the right places but you can't get to one of the above 'T' situations.
 To fix this, just go ahead and do one of the algorithms anyway.
 In the above picture, using the first algorithm on the yellow-red edge piece will displace the orange-green piece, causing it to move to the top layer like so: